fbpx

 This tip is really a sales best practice for any type of business, whether you are doing outreach or inbound sales.
 Knowing your buyer personas can help you better tailor your chatbots to their needs.

-Plan out your chat flow ahead of time
+chat flow ahead of time

 Tip #2: Plan out your chat flow ahead of time